Arkansas Southern Railroad (1892–1905): History

 The 1901 listing also shows one branch line, called the Magnolia Branch, which left the mainline at Cornie and ran northwest through Neil and Glidden to Parnell, Arkansas.
 The stated intent was for the line to continue north through Magnolia, Arkansas, with a projected intersection with the tracks of the St. Louis, Iron Mountain and Southern Railway north of Magnolia.
 However, the description of the extent of the railroad on its end-of-service date does not mention the Magnolia branch.

 Besides carrying passengers, the railroad clearly had its eyes on agricultural traffic, particularly timber, in the region.
 In the 1901 listing, the railroad says, "This line is located near the centre of an exceedingly productive section between the Red and Ouachita Rivers: splendidly watered and exceedingly healthy.
 Intervening between the cultivated sections exists the most extensive virgin yellow pine forests in the South."
 At one point the line built a 5-mile spur to a small lumber mill in Wesson, Arkansas, which it continued to own but allowed the mill to operate.
 However, the mill later incorporated its own railroad, the El Dorado and Wesson Railway, and built its own line 10 miles to connect with another carrier.

 The line as built interchanged with the St. Louis, Iron Mountain & Southern Railway at El Dorado, and with the Vicksburg, Shreveport and Pacific Railway at Ruston for connections to Monroe and Shreveport, Louisiana.
 The stated intent was for the line's own branches to someday extend to Monroe and Shreveport, but there is no indication these were built.

 On October 31, 1905, the Arkansas Southern Railway was merged with another carrier, the Rock Island, Arkansas and Louisiana Railroad, to which the 98-mile El Dorado-to-Winnfield line was contributed.
+The Rock Island, Arkanasas, and Louisiana was a subsidiary of the Chicago, Rock Island and Pacific Railroad.